TheNickOfTime/handbrake-web/docs/Presets.md

 - Deploy the [jlesage/docker-handbrake](https://github.com/jlesage/docker-handbrake) image on your desired host machine.
 - Create your preset with the necessary hardware accelerated encoding options.
 - Export the preset to a mapped volume on your host machine.
-- Transfer the preset file to your client device, and upload it to HandBrake Web
+- Transfer the preset file to your client device, and upload it to HandBrake Web.

 ##### Temporarily Boot a Live ISO